Is Your South Carolina Nursing License in Jeopardy?

 - Discipline in another jurisdiction

 South Carolina is a part of the Nurse Licensure Compact (NLC).
 The NLC permits nurses who are licensed in a Compact state such as South Carolina to practice nursing in a different Compact state even though they may not hold a license in that state.
-However, if a complaint is filed against a nurse during the graduate nurse’s temporary licensure period, the nurse may lose the privileges of the NLC.
 Whether a nurse practices in South Carolina only or multiple jurisdictions, a complaint can have far-reaching implications, which is why it is important to seek counsel from an experienced attorney that understands potential collateral consequences of licensure investigations and disciplinary action.
-Our firm helps nurses understand and weigh their options so that they can make educated decisions concerning their nursing license and career.
+Our firm makes it a priority to help and educate nurses to understand and weigh their options so they can make educated decisions concerned their nursing license and career.

 First Step